25 yrs leading GTM · NetSuite IPO → Oracle · ImportGenius President

 Oracle acquires NetSuite

-The $9.3B acquisition completed.
+The acquisition closed.
 One of the largest enterprise SaaS deals of the decade.
-Chris was inside the full arc from $30M to exit.
+I was inside the full arc from $30M to exit.

 Recent